Nwqda/JabberJaw/README.md

 Video will be added soon.

+- The Mac address of the device will change automatically after each reboot.
-All Shark Jack payloads form Hak5 are compatible with JabberJaw.
+- All Shark Jack payloads from Hak5 are compatible with JabberJaw.

 ### What's next?